earthlab/earthlab.github.io/_posts/courses/earth-analytics/01-document-your-science/use-data-for-science/2016-12-06-floods-01-google-earth-time-series.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/bUcWERTM-OA?rel=0&loop=1" frameborder="0" allowfullscreen></iframe>

-## Use imagery to detect change
+## Use Imagery to Detect Change

 Spatially located (georeferenced) imagery, collected using satellites and airplanes provides a powerful visual record of landscape changes.
 Google Earth, has a time series feature that allows you to look at imagery of the earth, across time in certain areas of the Earth.

-We will use this feature to look at the landscape in Boulder, Colorado both before and after the floods.
+You will use this feature to look at the landscape in Boulder, Colorado both before and after the floods.

-### How to view time series imagery in Google Earth
+### How to View Time Series Imagery in Google Earth

 * Open Google Earth
 * Double click on the `.kmz` file that you downloaded above.
 It should open in Google Earth.